noisetorch/NoiseTorch/README.md

 If the community can help review ALL of the code, maybe we can trust the code again and work from there.

-To help go here: https://github.com/lawl/NoiseTorch/issues/254#issuecomment-1130763165
+To help go here to read up on the history: https://github.com/lawl/NoiseTorch/issues/254#issuecomment-1130763165 ... and here to check what still needs to be done: https://github.com/noisetorch/NoiseTorch/discussions/275